wordswords/dotfiles/README.md

 # Git stuff I keep forgetting

+1. `git status` - will tell you what branch you're on and what files have changed.
+Use this all the time.
-1. `git commit --amend` - roll the current commit into the previous one and edit the previous commit message
+2. `git commit --amend` - roll the current commit into the previous one and edit the previous commit message
-2. `git branch` - show the current branches on your local copy
+3. `git branch` - show the current branches on your local copy
-3. `git stash push` - push to the stash, puts all non-commited files on the stash
+4. `git stash push` - push to the stash, puts all non-commited files on the stash
-4. `git stash pop` - pop whatever is on to stash to the local copy.
+5. `git stash pop` - pop whatever is on to stash to the local copy.
-5. `git checkout -b <new branch name>` - create a new branch and switch to it
+6. `git checkout -b <new branch name>` - create a new branch and switch to it
-6. `git rebase -i HEAD~2` - perform an interactive rebase on the last two commits
+7. `git rebase -i HEAD~3` - perform an interactive rebase on the last *two* commits..eg you always want to +1 to the number.
+Be careful with this.
-7. `git pull origin master` or `git pull origin main` - pull and merge master/main into your current local branch
+8. `git pull origin master` or `git pull origin main` - pull and merge master/main into your current local branch
-8. Use 'main' instead of 'master' for all future repos - everyone is doing it.
+9. Use 'main' instead of 'master' for all future repos - everyone is doing it.
-9. `git difftool` - use wherever you would use git diff - it's much more useful.
+10. `git difftool` - use wherever you would use git diff - it's much more useful.
-10. `git blame` - use to figure out which committer did what on a file.
 11. When all goes horribly wrong, backup your changed files, delete your entire local copy, checkout again from master, and rebuild your commit by copying the backed up files in.
 12. Use github PR's 'changed files' tab for exactly what has changed, but don't forget the commits tab, there should only usually be one commit per PR.
 And remember the revert button on Github PRs.

+Check out my simpleton Git workflow here: https://github.com/wordswords/dotfiles/blob/master/gitworkflow.md

 # Modifying